 Age didn’t seem to affect Floyd Mayweather against Manny Pacquiao or Andre Berto, he finished his career unbeaten at 39 years old.

 The average retirement age for footballers is 35 years old.
 Some move down to a lower standard before hanging up their boots.

 So how do boxers manage to keep performing at the very top for such a long time?

 Over 30 a problem?

 The mean average age of an Olympian across all sports at London 2012 was 26 years old.
 In amateur boxing it was 24 years.
-Does this point to anything at all when we consider how far this is away from the ages of Cotto (35 years) and Klitschko (40 years)
+Does this point to anything at all when we consider how far this is away from the ages of Cotto (35 years) and Klitschko (40 years, when he lost)